NaomiWaterlow/prescription_foi/README.md

 - AWARE.R This assigns the aware classifications to the drugs and creates Figure 3.

-The following scripts use the geographically split data (and is less up to date):
+The following scripts use the geographically split data:

 - combine_data_ICB.R.
 This reads in all the ICB data files and combines them.
 Splits date into month and year and converts age to a factor. for the columns UNIQUE_PATIENT_COUNT & ITEMS, the * (used for hidden values between 1 and 4) is converted to 1.
 This will be changed later.